google-marketing-solutions/ads-monitor/gaarf_exporter/README.md

 ### Collectors

 You can specify collectors with `--collectors <collector_name>` CLI argument.
-Some collectors available by default, other you need to specify explicitly.
+Some collectors available by default, other you need to specify explicitly.\
+There are two types of collectors - *registry* (contains other collectors grouped logically) and *collectors* themselves.

 #### `default` registry.